rainbot-ch/Webdicebot.prototype.UserVaultDeposit/README.md

   _stake.com[/casino/games/limbo](https://stake.com/casino/games/limbo)_

-- [ ] !IMPORTANT  `This Loader and the Vault Function ONLY works on Stake.com`
+- [ ] !IMPORTANT  `This Loader and the Vault Function ONLY works on Stake.com (or any of its Mirrors)`

 ### Installation